Goa Gospels

 The Cruise

-A wine shopkeeper provided us with cruise tickets at discounted rates.
-The middle and upper deck are accessible to everyone for free while the lower deck, which is a floating disco, is provided for free to the ladies and for 50 INR price to gents.
+A wine shopkeeper sold us cruise tickets at a discount.
+Middle and upper deck are open to everyone for free.
+The lower deck is a floating disco — free for women, 50 INR for men.

 Decking the Decks